freephile/qb.orig/docs/about.md

 This site is built using the 'GitHub Pages' system which is based on Jekyll and uses the base Jekyll theme called Minima.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at:
+You can find the source code for the Minima theme at:
 {% include icon-github.html username="jekyll" %} /
 [minima](https://github.com/jekyll/minima)